 The University of South Florida is a high-impact, global research university located in beautiful Tampa Bay on Florida's spectacular west coast.
 It is one of the largest public universities in the nation, and among the top 50 universities, public or private, for federal research expenditures.
 The university is one of only four Florida public universities classified by the Carnegie Foundation for the Advancement of Teaching in the top tier of research universities, a distinction attained by only 2.3 percent of all universities.

 At the heart of USF is a vibrant, diverse and engaged student body.
 More than 47,000 students are enrolled in the USF System, a system of three separately accredited institutions – USF Tampa, USF St. Petersburg and USF Sarasota-Manatee – with an annual budget of $1.5 billion and an annual economic impact of $4.4 billion.
 The university's main Tampa campus is home to USF Health, including the Colleges of Medicine, Nursing, Public Health and Pharmacy.

 With over 240 degree programs at the undergraduate, graduate, specialty and doctoral levels, including the doctor of medicine, there's something for everyone at USF.
 The university offers a dynamic learning environment that inspires innovation, creativity and collaboration and is focused on student success.
 More than 2,000 distinguished scholars, researchers and expert teachers, nearly all holding PhDs or the highest degrees in their fields, make up the USF faculty – including the 2012 U.S. Professor of the Year.

-USF is a member of the American Athletics Conference, with 17 men's and women's varsity teams competing at the NCAA-level.
+USF is a member of the American Athletic Conference, with 17 men's and women's varsity teams competing at the NCAA-level.
 New facilities for practice and competition, along with a completely renovated USF Sun Dome, put the university's athletic facilities on par with virtually every top program in the country.